TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/HandlingAPatch/CherryPick.rst

 4. Clean up your local repository

    Save your local changes beforehand, if you have any.
+Otherwise the `git reset` performed after that would delete local changes, which may happen if you work on different patches simultaneously with the same repository directory.

    .. code-block:: bash

       git stash save 'comment-your-changes'

    .. code-block:: bash

+      git fetch --all
       git reset --hard origin/main
-      git pull
+      git pull --rebase

 5. Execute the command (git cherry-pick)